-Mistakes are the necessary evil that grant us progress — in whatever area we seek.
+Mistakes are the necessary evil that grants us progress—in whatever area we seek.

-I’ve made what seems like a million mistakes on my own lock picking journey — luckily I have lived to tell the tale.
-Here is my collection of the 7 most common mistakes that I often see many pickers make that also plagued me in my early days.
+I’ve made what seems like a million mistakes on my own lock picking journey—luckily I have lived to tell the tale.
+Here is my collection of the seven most common mistakes that I often see many pickers make that also plagued me in my early days.

-Maybe that’s not the saying, but regardless the same principle applies to learning how to pick a lock.
+Maybe that’s not the saying, but regardless the same principle applies when learning how to pick a lock.

 Many pickers in their early stages, including myself, make the fatal mistake of picking the same lock over and over again with the false notion that the lock is getting easier because they are getting better at picking.

-While there is a tiny inkling of truth to that, it is more true that by picking the same lock over and over again you are simply memorizing how that lock is picked.
+While there is a tiny inkling of truth to that, it is more accurate that by picking the same lock over and over again, you are merely memorizing how that lock is picked.

 It instead becomes something very dangerous.